deplinenoise/tundra/README.md

 Tundra is portable and works on

-  - Mac OSX (only 10.6.4 tested, but most any version should work)
+  - Mac OSX (10.6-10.7 tested, but most any version should work)
   - Linux
   - FreeBSD
-  - Windows (Vista and later, 32/64 bit native)
+  - Windows (XP and later, 32/64 bit native)

 Porting to UNIX-like platforms will be very easy, porting to other platforms will take a little bit of work in a few well-defined places.